w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 ### Shelly Devices

 - **Support for Asynchronous Actions**: Yes, sort of.
 - **Description**: Device interaction is based on an RPC Protocol (specifically [JSON-RPC 2.0](https://www.jsonrpc.org/specification)).
 The device usually executes the command and immediately returns a response.
-While subsequent state changes can be monitored through notifications send over MQTT or Websockets there is no built-in concepts that encapsulate a long-running, monitorable process.
+While subsequent state changes can be monitored through notifications sent over MQTT or Websockets, there are no built-in concepts that encapsulate a long-running, monitorable process.
 - **Support for queue**: You can send commands in batch but there is no common built-in mechanism to access the command queue (unless communicated with asynchronous events in the device status).
 - **Reference**: [Shelly API documentation](https://shelly-api-docs.shelly.cloud/gen2/General/RPCProtocol)